redbadger/awesome-badger/chriswhealy/hieroglyphy/bootstraps/README.md

 ![Coerce Integer One](/chriswhealy/hieroglyphy/img/coerce_1.png)

-## Natural Numbers
+## Counting Numbers

 We have seen above that when a Boolean value appears in an arithmetic expression, `false` is coerced to `0` and `true` is coerced to `1`.
-Knowing this we can derive the natural counting numbers.
+Knowing this we can now derive the counting numbers.

 Since `2` is `1 + 1`, we can rewrite `1 + 1` as `true + true` and still get `2`.